 - complete a consent form agreeing to participate in this study - provide a sample of your blood (about 20 ml, equivalent to about 4 teaspoons) for research.
-This sample will be obtained from the same venepuncture used in your routine donation - wear a clip device around your finger for about one minute for a non-invasive haemoglobin test.
+This sample will be obtained from the same venepuncture used in your routine donation. - book a further donation appointment, at the same mobile session, to attend in about 12 weeks if you are a man, or in about 16 weeks if you are a woman.
+However, if today you are deferred from giving blood for a prolonged duration (>12 weeks for men; >16 weeks for women), then we will not ask you to book a further donation.

 About one week from today, you will receive an email message asking you to complete a brief (15 minute) online questionnaire about your personal details, health, and lifestyle.
 We will also ask about your individual characteristics that are associated with skin tone (e.g. eye and hair colour) to evaluate variability in the performance of the non-invasive devices according to skin tone.
+At your next appointment, you will need to do the following: